stjude/punctatools/README.md

 ### 1. Prepare the images for analysis

-Images must organized into z-stacks by combining all channels and z-layers from the same field-of-view.
+Images must be organized into z-stacks by combining all channels and z-layers from the same field-of-view.

 **Option 1:**  If the acquisition software allow, creates a single z-stack per acquisition, which  combines all fluorescent channels into separate layers.